theKashey/faste/README.md

  every faste instance provide next _chainable_ commands
  - `on(eventName, [phases], callback)` - set a hook `callback` for `eventName` message in states `states`.
  - `hooks(hooks)` - set a hook when some message begins, or ends its presence.

+ - `guard(phases, callback)` - add a transition guard, prevention transition to the phase
+ - `trap(phases, callback)` - add a transition guard, prevention transition from the phase

  In development mode, and for typed languages you could use next commands
  - `withState(state)` - set a initial state (use @init hook to derive state from props).